 Bigleaf Hydrangea, Garden Hydrangea

-Shurb is native to Japan.
-Symmetrical, rounded habit; grows to 4–8 ft. high (or more) and as wide.
-Thick, shiny, coarsely toothed leaves to 8 in. long; flowers of white, pink, red, or blue (often depending on the soil pH) are held in big clusters.
+Shrub, native to Japan.
+Symmetrical, rounded habit; grows to 4–8 ft. tall (or more) and as wide.
+Thick, shiny, coarsely toothed leaves; flowers of white, pink, red, or blue (often depending upon soil pH) are held in big clusters.

-Shurb is native to Japan.
-Symmetrical, rounded habit; grows to 4–8 ft. high (or more) and as wid...
+Shrub, native to Japan.
+Symmetrical, rounded habit; grows to 4–8 ft. tall (or more) and as wide....

 From Europe.
 Dull dark green, three- to five-lobed leaves with paler veins are 2–4 in. wide at t...

 Grows as an airy mass of wiry stems 2–4 ft. high and wide.
 Deep green, 2-in.-long leaves are som...